lindsay-rait/lindsay-rait.github.io/_pages/about.md

 Download my resume or CV for more information.

-**Interests**                                                   **Education **
+ **Education**
-data science                                                    PhD in Cognitive Neuroscience, 2019- Present, University of Oregon quantitative research                                           MS in Cognitive Neuroscience, 2019-2020, University of Oregon statistical analysis                                            BA in Psychology with Statistics Minor, 2013-2017, Cornell University experimentation human behavior
+PhD in Cognitive Neuroscience, 2019- Present, _University of Oregon_
+MS in Cognitive Neuroscience, 2019-2020, _University of Oregon_
+BA in Psychology with Statistics Minor, 2013-2017, _Cornell University_

+**Interests**
+data science
+quantitative research
+statistical analysis
+experimentation
+human behavior